Emergency calls

 Status for London Fire Brigade

-In November 2023, the National Fire Chiefs Council (NFCC) surveyed all fire and rescue services (with the exception of the LFB) in England about their progress against recommendation 33.15e:
+The National Fire Chiefs Council surveyed all fire and rescue services (with the exception of the LFB) in England about their progress against recommendation 33.15e.
+All services have completed the necessary action.

-The London Fire Brigade (LFB) has reported that recommendation 33.15e has been completed.
+The LFB has reported that recommendation 33.15e has been completed.

 The guidance for managing the transition from ‘stay put’ to ‘get out’ is provided in the revised Policy Number 790 (Fire Survival Guidance) and the new Evacuation and Rescue policies, both of which were published in March 2021.
 All operational and Control staff have completed mandatory training on both policies.